Notes on the Geography of Mexico: Guanajuato

 We're back to the Cerro del Cubilete.
 Up top, at 8,900 feet, the shrine of Cristo Rey was erected in 1944 in a statement of victory over the anticlerical forces that after 1920 had attempted to eradicate the Church.
 Mechanized harvesting?
 Not yet, not here.

 Your 75-foot cup of tea?
 An earlier monument had been dynamited by order of Plutarco Elias Calles, who as president of Mexico in the 1920s tried to institute state atheism.
-No luck, though he did much better setting up the PRI, which dominated Mexican politics for 70 years.
+No luck, though he did better when it came to setting up the PRI, which dominated Mexican politics for 70 years.
 The sculptor for the replacement statue was Fidias Elizondo (1891-1979).
 Great first name for a sculptor.

-Anyway, we're here for the view east, which is a good reminder that the Mexican Altiplano isn't all flat.
+Anyway, we're here for the view east, which takes in a bit of the southern end of the Mexican Plateau or meseta.

-At dusk, near the summit of the mountain, we're catching with a zoom the edge of the city of Guanajuato, which is about seven miles east of where we stand.
+At dusk, near the summit of the mountain, we're catching with a zoom the edge of the city of Guanajuato, which is about seven miles east of the Cerro del Cubilete.

 Here she be up close, with a population pushing 200,000.
 That's a lot more than the 30,000 (50,000 if you count nearby villages) in the glory days just before 1800.
-(Or the 40,000 in 1900.)
 Relics from those days include the mustardy basilica, the domed Jesuit church behind it, and the line of mansions stretching left from the cathedral.

-A hardy Englishman named Henry Ward (who went on to become governor of Ceylon) made a tour of Mexico in the 1820s with his equally hardy wife, Emily Elizabeth.
+A hardy Englishman named Henry Ward (who later became governor of Ceylon) made a tour of Mexico in the 1820s with his equally hardy wife, Emily Elizabeth.
 Looking at those mansions, he wrote that the town "contains many splendid memorials of the former wealth of its inhabitants.
 The houses of the families of Otero, Valenciana, Ruhl, and Perez Galvez are all magnificent."
-The word "former" springs out from the page.
+Note the word "former."
 (See Mexico in 1827, vol 2, p.
 459)

-Yes, that's where he stayed.
 You can just make it out here: it's six houses to the left from the cathedral.
 It's the one with a tiny cupola on one side.
-You can also make out, in the central distance, the Mellado church near the vein of silver that sustained the Rul family, Guanajuato, and--only a slight exaggeration--the power of Spain.
+You can also make out, in the central distance, the Mellado church near the vein of silver that sustained the Rul family and--only a slight exaggeration--the power of Spain.

 The altar is another 19th-century addition, along with the lights.
 Guanajuato had electricity by 1903, thanks to American investors looking for a better way to run the mines, by then nearly abandoned.
 For the water to spin the turbines, the Guanajuato Power and Electric Company went a hundred miles southwest to the Duero River at Zamora.